jandahl/Basic-Tools/README.md

 ### `multitester.sh`
  Tool that `ping`s, `curl`s and `netcat`s the target domain or IPv4 IP.
 No consideration made for IPv6, currently.
  It also verifies A og PTR records on the way through.

+ Tries to guess the relevant `ping` flags based on your system, but not sure how extremely weird systems will affect it, e.g. `Cygwin` but with `GNU ping`.

  Example: `multitester.sh google.com`

 ![CleanShot 2021-03-24 at 12 38 13](https://user-images.githubusercontent.com/657507/112304692-129e0780-8c9e-11eb-8c50-8f15c77219d2.png)